 Trains

-With roughly 23,000 miles (37,000 km) of railway, Argentina boasts the seventh-largest railway network in the world and the largest in South America.
-These days, it's cheaper to travel long distance in Argentina by train than by bus, but train travel in Argentina also takes more time.
-With that said, trains are generally more punctual than buses.
+With roughly 23,000 miles (37,000km) of railway, Argentina has the eighth-largest railway network in the world and the largest in South America.
+These days, it’s cheaper to travel long distances in Argentina by train than by bus, but train travel in Argentina also takes more time.
+With that said, long-distance train services in Argentina are minimal, and most routes are suspended or operating irregularly.

-Argentina's primary train network is a suburban train line that connects Buenos Aires with outlying areas.
-This is the main form of transport for commuters who work in the capital.
-Resistencia, the capital of Chaco Province, also has a suburban train line.
+Argentina’s primary train network is a suburban train line that connects Buenos Aires with outlying areas.
+This is the main form of transport for people who work in the capital.
+Some other cities, like Resistencia, have limited suburban services.
 A tram system is also operational in Mendoza.

 There are three kinds of tickets to choose from when taking the train to and from Buenos Aires.
-Primera (which is the lowest class), Pullman (standard tickets) and Camarote (a private cabin for two persons).
-The type of ticket and seat/cabin can be selected when buying tickets online.
-Long-distance trains usually operate between Buenos Aires, Córdoba and Posadas, but there are international services that run to Bolivia, Brazil, Chile and Paraguay.
+Primera (which is the lowest class), Pullman (standard tickets) and Camarote (a private cabin for two).
+You can select the type of ticket and seat/cabin when buying tickets online.

 Buses